kairoscsllc/DevOpsCapStone/README.md

 The purpose of this capstone is to confirm understanding of DEVOPS Concepts using the tools and techniques learned in the Cohort...........kjnkkhklhk;lj;kljlk

 Company Information:
-We are a consulting company hired to build custom Selenium scripts for our clients (John Hopkins university and Digital Ocean).
+We are a consulting company hired to build custom Selenium scripts for our clients (John Hopkins University and Digital Ocean).

 Use case:- ***